Overrides

 • You need different configurations for SDKs versus documentation

-Overrides are available for OpenAPI, AsyncAPI, OpenRPC, and gRPC specifications.
+Overrides are available for OpenAPI, AsyncAPI, and OpenRPC specifications.
 They are not needed for Fern Definition since you can directly edit those files.

 Implement overrides